IBEXCluster/IBEX-SNPcaller/README.md

 ![](https://www.hpc.kaust.edu.sa/sites/default/files/files/public/workflows/HaplotypeCaller_workflow.png)

 ## 2. Downstream analysis
-During this downstream analysis, the SNPs & INDELs are separated from the gVCF file generated from the above data processing pipeline.
-This

-is more Compute-intensive operation because
+During this downstream analysis, the SNPs & INDELs are separated from the gVCF file from the above data processing pipeline.
+This downstream analysis become more complex and highly Compute-intensive operation when multiple samples are merged into a single gVCF file called "Combined gVCF".
+Most of the population genetics project required this Combine gVCF file because, the SNPs and INDELs are separated based on chromosome by chromosome.

 ## Add-on features
 To simplify the job monitoring on multiple samples, we calssified the job statues into 7 categories: (1) Completed (2) Failed (3) Out of Memory (4) Timeout (5) Cancelled (6) Pending and (7) Running.
 This job classifications are useful (as part of SLURM job management) to handle the handle larger number of samples across multiple job steps. <br/>